Duo Functions¶

 where

 is the maximum exponent included in the expansion.
+For long

 the potential goes to the constant value

-determined by the coefficients of the term with the highest exponent.
+, and the asymptotic behavior is determined by the coefficients of the term with the highest exponent.

 This keyword selects an expansion in Chebyshev polynomials in the variable